Dunluce Castle – Incredible Medieval Castle on Cliffs in County Antrim

 Legends of Dunluce Castle County Antrim

-This historic castle has been the site of numerous battles: over a one-hundred-year period it was besieged numerous times.
+This historic castle has been the site of numerous battles: over a one-hundred-year period, it was besieged numerous times.
 It is also a location of many legends.
 A local legend states that at one point, part of the kitchen next to the cliff face collapsed into the sea.
 According to a widely known legend, when the kitchen collapsed, only a kitchen boy survived the crash, as he was sitting in the only corner of the kitchen that did not collapse.

 However, the kitchen is still intact and situated next to the manor house.
-You can still see the oven, fireplace and entryways into it.
+You can still see the oven, fireplace and entryways in it.
 It wasn’t until sometime in the 18th century that the north wall of the castle building collapsed into the sea.

-Another legend involves the MacDonnells, who after their expulsion besieged the castle more than once until their forces climbed into the corner towers and hanged the English captain.
-His ghost is said to also haunt a tower.
+Another legend involves the MacDonnells, who, after their expulsion, besieged the castle more than once until their forces climbed into the corner towers and hanged the English captain.
+His ghost is also said to haunt a tower.

 Dunluce Castle served as the seat of the Earl of Antrim until 1690.
 Afterwards, the castle sadly fell into ruin.